niplav/site/reports.md

 compulsively __think__, to a degree that becomes almost painful during long retreats.
-The thinking is split between intellectual topics, sexual/status fantasies, and thinking about what I would want to write (including my mind enjoyably doing poetry).
+The thinking is split between intellectual topics, sexual/status fantasies, and thinking about what I would want to write (including my mind enjoyably writing poetry).

-I felt like I was sleeping less and less, and my other data points [in the same direction](./increasing.html#Analysing_my_Data), but unfortunately I wasn't collecting sleep data at the time.
+Over the duration of the retreat I was sleeping less and less, and my other data points [in the same direction](./increasing.html#Analysing_my_Data), but unfortunately I wasn't collecting sleep data at the time.
+I was going to bed consistently around midnight during the retreat, in the beginning waking up around 08:30, which shifted towards 06:00 at the end of the retreat.

 During the retreat I realized that I very much dislike violence in TV series and movies, and that Western culture has it exactly the wrong way